StephenHogsten/TableTopSwap2/README.md

   - [ ] for react components
   - [ ] for server endpoints?
 - [ ] fiddle with all the wording
+- [ ] for saving, does done need to be in componentwillmount?

 ## Bonuses
 - [ ] paginate